TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/48 - Galatians/Galatians 3/Galatians 3.20.md

 ---

-Now a mediator is not [a mediator] of one; but God is one.
+Now a mediator is not between one, but God is one.